Jajce: Bosnian Kingdom

+Banate of Jajce

+Jajce was the final residence of the last Bosnian king Stjepan Tomašević where he received the royal crown from Pope Pius II as "by grace of God, the King of Serbs, Bosnia, Littoral, Hum, Dalmatia, Croats, etc.".
+The king was slain in the town after the Ottoman conquests.

-The Ottomans besieged the town and executed Tomašević, but held it only for six months.
-At this point it was the Hungarians who looked to seize the opportunity to hinder the Ottoman expansion in the Balkans.
-With the Bosnian King's death opportunity opened for Hungarian King Matthias Corvinus to try and capture Bosnia before Ottomans, which consequentially lead to Siege of Jajce and suppression of Ottoman forces advancement.
-This derailed Ottoman plans for nearly half of century, for which time Hungarians established the Banovina of Jajce.
-Before her death in 1478 Queen Catherine restored the Saint Mary's Church in Jajce, today the oldest church in town.
+The Ottomans besieged the town and executed Tomašević in 1463, but held it only for six months.
+What was left of the Kingdom of Bosnia was annexed by the Kingdom of Hungary, who looked to seize the opportunity to hinder the Ottoman expansion in the Balkans.
+With the Bosnian King's death, an opportunity arose for the Hungarian King Matthias Corvinus to try and capture Bosnia before the Ottomans, which consequentially lead to the Siege of Jajce and suppression of the Ottoman forces' advancement.
+This derailed Ottoman plans for nearly half a century.

+Later in the year 1463, king Matthias Corvinus established the Banate of Jajce.

+Before her death in 1478 Queen Catherine restored the Saint Mary's Church in Jajce, nowadays the oldest church in the town.